Any Fin for Love Excerpt

 She took a quick look in her side mirrors for the pokety-outy PVC pipe stems that held her trailer’s back-up lights, and centered the trailer as best she could in the middle of the ramp.

 Easing her foot down on the gas, she watched her progress in her rearview mirror only to see the boat slide backward and immediately shift to the right, which was left on her steering wheel . . . right?
 Her gaze flew to her hands on the wheel, now at the nine and one positions.
 She flicked a panicked glance at her side mirrors.
 Nothing in the left mirror and a lot of green boat in the right one.

 She shot a quick look at the angry stranger in his big black truck, and he threw his hands up in the air.
 She gulped and drove forward to straighten out both her Jeep and the trailer.

 A second try produced the opposite result with the left mirror full of boat and the right mirror empty.
 “Screw the mirrors.
 I’ll just turn around.”

 Wham!
 Wham!
 Wham!
-Something was hitting the Jeep.

 “What do you want?” she shouted through the closed window.

 “What do you think I want?” he shouted back.
 “Open your window.”